apache/airflow/UPDATING.md

 The previous imports will continue to work until Airflow 2.0

+### Fixed typo in --driver-class-path in SparkSubmitHook

+The `driver_classapth` argument  to SparkSubmit Hook and Operator was generating `--driver-classpath` on the spark command line, but this isn't a valid option to spark.

+The argument has been renamed to `driver_class_path`  and  the option it generates has been fixed.

 ## Airflow 1.10.2

 ### DAG level Access Control for new RBAC UI